patel-zeel/cpcb_helper/README.md

 - In this method, we directly scrap the data from the CPCB website which does not require any Captcha solving.
 We use headless selenium to automatically fill the form for each station and download the year-wise CSV files.
 - This is a full-proof method since we do not do any pattern mathcing for URLs and directly download the dynamically retrived URLs.

+#### `scrap_lat_lon.ipynb`
+- This notebook helps scrapping coordinates of all the stations from the CPCB website.
+A manual Captcha solving is needed in the beginning and whenever the Captcha is asked again.

+#### `combiner.ipynb`
+- This notebook does a bit of preprocessing and saves the data in a desired format (NetCDF).

 ## Method 2
 ### Steps
 #### `get_site_IDs.ipynb`